 Out And About: Friday 29 May 2015

-Natalie from Fleishman Hillard South Africa extended an invitation for me to be out and about at the Good Food and Wine Show on behalf of TLC Entertainment.
+Natalie from Fleishman Hillard South Africa extended an invitation for me to be out and about on Friday 29 May, at the Good Food and Wine Show on behalf of TLC Entertainment.
 The invitation was for me to attend a question and answer session with Buddy Valastro better known as The Cake Boss.
 I decided to arrive at 10am, as the doors opened, and take advantage of the media pass to visit a few stands and sample local products before the hordes arrived.
 I was able to spend quality time with some local producers and I have showcased the ones I thought were worth supporting.
 If you need any information on them, please don’t hesitate to ask.

 In the order I visited the stands – Baleia Bay Wines and Olive Oil; Vergenoegd Wine Estate; Infusions (I bought a bottle of their pomegranate and rose pinotage infusion); Perdeberg, Flavour Union Truffle Products; Rozendal Vinegars (I sell their products and they are amazing); Portion 36 Olive Oil (I bought the Frantoio oil as I loved the peppery notes); Willow Creek Olive Oil; Oryx Desert Salt (another product range I sell); The Skinny Juice Co.; ButtaNut (again, a product I sell); Shwe Shwe Ice Cream; B-Well Oil (since being sent their oil, I have started using their canola oil #InMyKitchen).
 Not in the photograph is Moro – the best gelato you will taste in South Africa.
 I had fig and ricotta for breakfast, with a tiny bit of pistachio!